 The Ten Most Common Chinese Surnames

-According to Wikipedia and my personal experiences over the past years, the ten most common Chinese surnames in the world today are as follow:
+According to Wikipedia and my personal experiences over the past years, the ten most common Chinese surnames in the world today are as follows:

 1. Wang 王

-Wang which means king is the most common Chinese surname in the world today.
-Almost 10 percent of the Chinese on mainland China have this family name.
+Wang which means the king is the most common Chinese surname in the world today.
+Almost 10 percent of the Chinese in mainland China have this family name.

 2. Li 李

-Li which was the surname of emperors in the Tang dynasty is generally spelled Li in Mandarin and in Hokkien or Minnan.
-In Cantonese and Hakka, it is spelled Lee or Lei.
+Li which was the surname of emperors in the Tang dynasty is generally spelled Li in Mandarin and Hokkien or Minnan.
+In Cantonese and Hakka, it is spelled, Lee or Lei.

 3. Zhang 张

 The third most popular Chinese family name is Zhang.
 It has the meaning of drawing a bow or an archer.